 - Sync to Word Clock input

 - Sync to Dante network – Further clock settings available in the Dante Controller.

 Presets & Snapshots

-Request the list of presents.
-Answer contains this list.
+Request the list of presets.
+Answer contains this list as strings.

 Change preset (system wide, for all users). <presetName> must match exactly the name of the preset (case-sensitive) without ending (.xml).